 Singing a New Song to God

-Over the past two days, we have reflected on the different stages of the life of David.
 In our passage today, we get a glimpse into the thought life of David.
 Not only was David a fierce warrior and king, he was also a prolific poet and songwriter.
 Never let it be said that true masculinity is merely about physical strength and not displaying emotions – David displayed both in abundance.

 In this psalm, we see David’s reflection about God as our fortress (v1-11) and all that it entails after that (v12-15).
 God is his fortress, stronghold, deliverer and shield (v1-2), in whom David can take refuge against his enemies.
 Just as he thinks about God in those categories, he seemingly realises how insignificant human beings actually are compared to God (v3-4).
 He is astounded that God still cares for mankind, despite the fact that we are like a fleeting shadow to God (v4).